dunhamlab/PacRAT/README.md

 To install MUSCLE, extract the zipped MUSCLE file `tar -zxvf muscle_filename_here.tar.gz`.
 The MUSCLE software is ready to run as soon as it is unzipped.
 For the EMBOSS file, unzip it `tar -zxvf emboss_filename_here.tar.gz`.
 Through terminal, go to the unzipped EMBOSS directory and type `./configure`.
 When that is finished, type `make` (this may take 5-10 minutes).
 The software needed through EMBOSS is called needle, which is located in `EMBOSS-versionX/emboss/needle`.

-In your driver script, be sure to specify the location of each software.
+In your driver script, be sure to specify the location of each software using the `-m` and `-n` options.

 | Option | Description |
 |--------|-------------|